nouriach/uc-tech-test/README.md

 2. Open the console
 3. Paste JavaScript code into the console and hit enter
 4. The homepage will display the update code and functionaility
+5. If desired, CSS can be view via the style.css file

 ---------------------------------------------